github/docs/content/code-security/code-scanning/enabling-code-scanning/configuring-default-setup-for-code-scanning.md

 If your repository includes at least one {% data variables.product.prodname_codeql %}-supported language, you can use default setup even if your repository also includes languages that aren't supported by {% data variables.product.prodname_codeql %}, such as R. Unsupported languages will not be scanned by default setup.
 For more information on {% data variables.product.prodname_codeql %}-supported languages, see "[AUTOTITLE](/code-security/code-scanning/introduction-to-code-scanning/about-code-scanning-with-codeql#about-codeql)."
 {% endif %}

-{% ifversion code-scanning-default-setup-self-hosted-310 or default-setup-self-hosted-runners-GHEC %}
-You can use default setup with self-hosted runners for all {% data variables.product.prodname_codeql %}-supported languages{% ifversion codeql-swift-advanced-setup %} except Swift{% endif %}. {% ifversion codeql-no-build %}Default setup uses the `none` build mode for {% data variables.code-scanning.no_build_support %} and uses the `autobuild` build mode for other compiled languages.
+You can use default setup for all {% data variables.product.prodname_codeql %}-supported languages{% ifversion codeql-swift-advanced-setup %} except Swift{% endif %} for self-hosted runners or {% data variables.product.prodname_dotcom %}-hosted runners.
+See "[Assigning labels to runners](#assigning-labels-to-runners)", later in this article.

+{% ifversion codeql-no-build %}Default setup uses the `none` build mode for {% data variables.code-scanning.no_build_support %} and uses the `autobuild` build mode for other compiled languages.
 You should configure your self-hosted runners to make sure they can run all the necessary commands for C/C++, C#, and Swift analysis.
 Analysis of JavaScript/TypeScript, Go, Ruby, Python, and Kotlin code does not currently require special configuration.{% else %}Default setup runs the `autobuild` action, so you should configure your self-hosted runners to make sure they can run all the necessary commands for {% data variables.code-scanning.compiled_languages %} analysis.
 Analysis of JavaScript/TypeScript, Go, Ruby, Python, and Kotlin code does not currently require special configuration.{% endif %}
-{% endif %}

 ### Customizing default setup